guilherme-gonzalez/guilherme-gonzalez/README.md

 - 👋 Hi, I’m @guilherme-gonzalez
-- 👀 I’m interested in web development
+- 👀 I’m interested in data engineering
-- 🌱 I’m currently learning javascript and doing css projects
+- 🌱 I’m currently learning the cloud, docker and pyspark
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me guilhermegonzlez@gmail.com

 <!---